sikouxiyuan/rhce/README.md

-# ansible-docker
+# ansible
- study and test
+ all playbook for RHCE 2021.12